bhaaskara/Terraform/TF_Concepts.md

 **Note:** Most used variables are String, number, bool, list and map.

 ### Different options available to pass input variables
+- Environment Variables
+- CLI flags
+	- Individual arguments
+		- arguments during runtime (-var)
+	- From a file
+		- arguments during runtime (-var-file terraform.tfvars) with a file containing variables
 -   vars.tf or variables.tf
 	- Define and assign a default value.
--   arguments during runtime (-var)
--   arguments during runtime (-var-file terraform.tfvars) with a file containing variables

 ### Define a variable
 #### Strings